 - Keep your eye on the results to know when it’s time for a pause/change.

 - Don’t forget to exclude the people who already converted.

 3. Retarget Your Blog Readers For Higher Engagement

 Here’s a story about how you can lose your potential fans and blog readers:

 - People Google a question about a specific problem that you know how to solve.

 - They find one of your blog articles and read it through.

-- They click their browser’s “close tab” button and never return to your blog… Ever again.
+- They click their browser’s “close tab” button and never return to your blog ever again.

 Naturally, you’d like to avoid this kind of grim storyline and turn all blog visitors into BFFs (Best Fans Forever).
 And by masterfully retargeting your blog readers, you can.

-Some might ask: Why should I pay for content distribution on Facebook if I can simply publish a post and just reach my followers?
+You might ask: Why should I pay for content distribution on Facebook if I can simply publish a post and just reach my followers?